dantewins/swordle/README.md

 ## Usage

-- Start the development server: npm run dev
+- Run the development server: `npm run dev`
 - Open http://localhost:3000 in your browser
-- Navigate to /auth/signup to create a new account
-- Go to /auth/login to sign in
+- Sign up or log in via `/auth/signup` and `/auth/login`
-- Click "Play" on the landing page to choose a game mode
+- Click “Play” to choose a mode and start guessing
-- Play your game at /play/[gameId] using on-screen or keyboard input
+- Visit `/play/<gameId>` to continue an ongoing game

 ## Contributing

 - Fork the repository
-- Create a branch for your feature or fix: git checkout -b feature/your-feature
+- Create a feature branch: `git checkout -b feature/your-feature`
-- Commit your changes: git commit -m "feat: description"
+- Commit your changes with a descriptive message
-- Push to your branch: git push origin feature/your-feature
-- Open a Pull Request for review
+- Push to your branch and open a Pull Request

 ## Acknowledgements

 - Next.js – React framework for production
-- Supabase – Backend-as-a-Service for Auth and database
+- Supabase – Backend-as-a-Service for auth, database, and realtime
-- Tailwind CSS – Utility-first CSS framework
+- Tailwind CSS – Utility-first styling
 - shadcn/ui & Radix UI – Accessible component libraries
 - Lucide React – Icon library
 - Sonner – Notification system
+- canvas-confetti – Celebration effects